-When one of Content Bloom’s founders, Nickoli Roussakov, isn’t spearheading CB’s delivery department, he’s living out his lifelong dream of racing cars and he says there’s no time like the present to get moving on your visions and goals.
+When one of Content Bloom’s founders, Nickoli Roussakov, isn’t spearheading CB’s delivery department, he’s living out his lifelong dream of racing cars and he says there’s no time like the present to get moving on your goals.

 (The same can be said of business.
 Now is the time to act and the first step is finding the right partner and support team to keep you on track.)

 Read on to learn more about how a first-time Calabogie Cup Weekend racer found his inspiration and sped his way to a spot on the winner’s podium, even after a few setbacks and a severe back injury.